 • Don’t over mix.
 If you over stir the ingredients in this recipe you may end up with flat cookies that don’t have the optimal tender crumb.

 • Don’t over bake.
-I recommend experimenting with a couple of cookies before baking the entire recipe.
+I recommend experimenting with a couple of cookies before baking an entire batch.
 This will help you find that sweet spot when it comes to bake time in your oven and your preferred gooeyness level.
 My daughter really likes these baked for only 10 minutes because she likes a more doughy center.
 I like a soft, but more set center, so 12 minutes was perfect for me.

 • Chill the dough.
-Not completely necessary, but we prefer the texture of these when the dough is chilled for 2 hours.
+Not completely necessary, but we prefer the texture of these when the dough is chilled for approximately 2 hours.
 The chilling process ensures they are extra thick and chewy.

 Frequently asked questions

-Why do my oatmeal chocolate chip cookies go flat?
+Why are my oatmeal cookies hard?

 Storage recommendations

 • Freezing the dough.
 Scoop out balls of dough.
 Flash freeze the balls on a pan for about 30 minutes and then place them in a freezer-safe baggie for up to 3 months.
+Bake frozen cookie dough balls for an extra minute, no need to thaw.

 • Make ahead dough.
 If you are wanting to prep just several days ahead, you can keep batter in an airtight container in the refrigerator for up to 4 days.

 • Freezing baked cookies.
-Store in a freezer-safe container or baggie and freeze for up to 3 months.
+Store in a freezer-safe container or baggie, and freeze for up to 3 months.

 • Storing.
 Leftover cookies will keep in an airtight container or zip-top baggie for about 1 week, but I can’t imagine them lasting that long!

 If you try this recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Print Recipe Pin Recipe